 What does a split central air conditioner unit consist of?

-In a split central air conditioner, a compressor and heat exchanger are located outside with a heat pump, and a fan and air handler are located inside.
-With an air conditioner, you still have the compressor outdoors along with a condenser coil, and the filters, air handler, furnace, and evaporator are all inside.
+In a split central air conditioner, a compressor and heat exchanger are located outside with a split system heat pump, and a fan and air handler are located inside.
+With a split system air conditioner, you have the compressor outdoors along with a condenser coil, the filters, air handler, furnace, or evaporator coil inside.
 In other words, you will not have everything in one location.

 If you need to work on your AC system and are focusing on a home improvement project that can make your space more comfortable, you will need to determine what is wrong with the system first.
 That gives you the information you need so that you can focus on the proper unit.
 The best choice, though, is to hire HVAC contractors to handle the work for you.
 They can quickly diagnose the issue and correct the problem no matter which unit is the cause.

 The majority of AC systems contain the same kinds of components.
 Understanding where those components are located matters for working on the units and also for knowledge about which option to choose.
 The difference between a split system heat pump and a split central air conditioner may seem minimal, but if you are trying to find a new outside unit to work with the inside unit you already have, product knowledge is important.